 Fund raising for the memorial had been in the hands of a committee chaired by printer’s bookkeeper Tom Myton, a resident of Alma Street.
 The secretary was Alfred Sharpe, a grocer from St. John’s Street, who was also the rate collector for the Hunslet Rural District Council.
 The treasurer was John Edward Robinson, a foreman in the machine room of a wholesale clothing factory, who lived on Church Street.

 The memorial itself cost £300 with a further £73 16s.
 9d. spent on the lettering, kerbing, and other expenses.
 Some of the money came from the War Honours Fund but most came from a bazaar and donations from local companies including £50 from Henry Briggs, Son & Co., £15 from Bentley’s, and £10 from Armitage’s.
 Responsibility for the ongoing upkeep of the memorial was handed over to the parish council who had to erect a fence round it after a horse ate one of the wreaths.

 A large crowd gathered for the unveiling which started with a parade from the Midland Hotel led by the Oulton band.
 Second Lieutentants Ernest Coope and Basil Hurdus were in charge of a contingent of ex-servicemen and members of the Royal Antediluvian Order of Buffaloes.

-After the congregation sang the hymn “O God our Help in Ages Past” Lieutenant General Sir Charles Harington unfurled the Union Jack with the words: “In glorious remembrance of the sons of Oulton and Woodlesford, I unveil this memorial.”
+Then came the formal unveiling by Lieutenant General Sir Charles Harington who unfurled the Union Jack with the words: “In glorious remembrance of the sons of Oulton and Woodlesford, I unveil this memorial.”

 A career soldier Harington was by that time in charge of the Army’s Northern Command based at York.
 In 1915 he had fought at Ypres with men from the district when he was a staff officer in the 49th (West Riding) Division which was largely made up of Territorial Force volunteers.
 After the war Sir Charles had been the Deputy Chief of Staff of the Imperial General Staff and later became the Governor of Gibraltar.